Bush2021/chrome_plus/README.md

 # Features
 * Double-click to close tabs.
+* Right-click to close tabs.
+(Hold Shift to prevent closing.)
 * Preserve the last tab (prevents the browser from closing when the last tab is closed; clicking the 'X' won't work).
 * Mouse hover to scroll the tab bar.
 * Right-click and scroll the tab bar.
+* Use hotkeys to quickly hide the browser window (boss key).
 * Portable design: the program is placed in the App directory, and data is stored in the Data directory (incompatible with the original data; you can reinstall the system or change computers without losing data).
 * Allow configuration of features using ini files.
 * Allow custom Chromium startup parameters.